theochem/horton/doc/user_part.rst

     communities.
 Try to stay away from such fanboyism as it has little to do with good science.

-    In practice, the choice depends on the purposes one has in mind.
-One should try to select a scheme that shows some desirable behavior.
+    In practice, the choice depends on the purposes you have in mind.
+You should try to select a scheme that shows some desirable behavior.
-    Typically, one would like to have a compromise between some of the following
+    Typically, you would like to have a compromise between some of the following
     features:

     * Numerical stability.